het-tanis/prolug-labs/Linux-Labs/210-building-a-bastion-host/step1/text.md

 What directories do you see?
 Is there anything about these directories that you know about that would make sense to give a user?

-Move in the minimum executibles for chroot to work properly.
+Move in the minimum executables for chroot to work properly.

 ```plain
 cp /usr/bin/bash /var/chroot/bin/bash